 4.00 credits.
 A continuation of BIO 201.
 The study of structure and function of the human circulatory, respiratory, excretory, digestive and reproductive systems.
 Emphasis on these systems as they relate to homeostasis and disease.
 Laboratory work involves cat dissection and "hands-on" manipulation of instruments useful to the health profession student.
-Enrollment limited to occupational therapy, music therapy and allied health majors. \Prerequisite(s): BIO 201. \Corequisite(s): BIO 202L.
+Enrollment limited to occupational therapy, music therapy and allied health majors.
+Prerequisite(s): A grade of C- or above must be earned in BIO 201.
+Corequisite(s): BIO 202L.
 Hours: lecture 3, laboratory 3.
 Spring semester.